Bold-writer/API/README.md

-This Repo shows the API Documet Run by Katalon Studio.
+This Repo shows the API Document Run by Katalon Studio.